unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix4.md

 Nmap done: 1 IP address (1 host up) scanned in 2.85 seconds
 ```

 Awesome!
-We got 5 usernames from our enumeration step.
-Let's save this someplace, as we will need them for later!
+We got 5 usernames from our enumeration.
+Let's save these someplace, as we will need them for later!

 Once we got that done, our next step should be to try and connect to the SMB shares on Kioptrix.
-This allows us to see if we have any anonymous access, and to check if there are any public facing shares.
+This allows us to see if we have anonymous access, and to check if there are any public facing shares.

 We can accomplish this step by using [smbclient](https://www.samba.org/samba/docs/man/manpages-3/smbclient.1.html)!